un-shayani/dotstatsuite-docker-compose/README.md

 After installation please make sure that your Docker Desktop client uses Linux containers (this is the default setup): https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers

+It is also recommended to increase the size of memory that can be used by the Docker engine to at least a minimum of 8Gb, this can be done in the Docker settings panel.

 Install *Git for Windows* from the following link: https://gitforwindows.org/

 During installation when asked please choose MinTTY terminal emulator (default selection).
 Having this bash shell will let you run the unix shell scripts on your Windows environemnt to help your installation.